sdercolin/vlabeler/README.md

 - UTAU oto labeler plus

-  This labeler has an extra line named `Left` which is the actual `Left` value used when exporting the oto file.
-You can move the `Ovl` line to the left of `Left` line to get negative overlap values.
-The white left border is not used.
+  `Ovl` line can be moved to the left of the start line to get negative overlap values.

 #### Working on audio labels (Continuous mode)